somtimz/BitsAndBlueprints/content/posts/RAG.md

 ### Understand the Domain

-Since every busienss area has its own langauage and teminology
+Every human domain has its own special language and terminology

 - Figure out how to handle content